On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions: Introduction

 where $\alpha_k \le \beta$ for all $k\in\NN$ and $\liminf_{k\to\infty}\alpha_k>0$; see, for instance, \cite{Lions1979,Passty}.
 Unfortunately, there is no chance to relax the cocoercivity assumption on $A$ to plain monotonicity and still prove convergence for the FB iteration given in \eqref{F-B}.
 For example, if we set $A$ as the $\pi/2$-rotation operator which is monotone and $B=0$, iteration \eqref{F-B} moves away from zero (the unique solution) for any positive stepsize and starting at any point.
 Moreover, iteration \eqref{F-B} converges only weakly and the strong convergence could fail in general; see \cite{guler}.
-It is worth emphasizing that cocoercivity of an operator is a strictly stronger property than Lipschitz continuity.
+It is worth emphasizing that the cocoercivity assumption of an operator is a strictly stronger property than Lipschitz continuity.
 Recalling that, for some $L\geq 0$, $A$ is $L$-Lipschitz if Note that $\beta$-cocoercive operators are monotone and $1/\beta$-Lipschitz continuous, but the converse does not hold in general, i.e., There exist monotone and Lipschitz continuous operators that are not cocoercive.
 Although, for gradients of lower semicontinuous, proper and convex functions, the cocoercivity is equivalent to the global Lipschitz continuity assumption.
 This nice and surprising fact is strongly used in the convergence analysis of the FB iteration \eqref{F-B} for solving the sum of two convex function (problem \eqref{A+B} with $A=\nabla f$ and $B=\partial g$), is known as the {\em Baillon-Haddad Theorem}; see Corollary $18.16$ of \cite{HP}.
 Another useful feature that {\em Baillon-Haddad Theorem} assures is that $\nabla f$ is firmly nonexpansive if and only if it is a nonexpansive map.
-Recalling that an operator $A$ is non expansive if it is Lipschitz with constant $1$, and it is firmly nonexpansiveness if In order to relax the cocoercivity assumption, Tseng \cite{tseng} proposed a modification of the FB splitting method, known as the {\em forward-backward-forward} (FBF) splitting method, which usually requires $L$-Lipschitz continuity assumption of $A$ and an additional forward step.
-The FBF splitting iteration is: This iteration converges weakly when: \begin{description}\item[(i)] the operator $A$ is monotone and $L$-Lipschitz and $L$ is available by taking $\alpha_k\le 1/L$ for all $k\in\NN$ and $\liminf_{k\to\infty}\alpha_k>0$; or \item[(ii)] the operator $A$ is locally uniformly continuous on $\dom(B)$ and the function $x \mapsto \min_{w\in (A+B)x}\|w\|$ is locally bounded on $\dom(B)$ by choosing $\alpha_k$ to be the largest $\alpha\in\{\sigma,\sigma\theta, \sigma\theta^2,\ldots\}$ with $\sigma>0$ and $\theta,\delta\in]0,1[$ satisfying \end{description}It is worth noting that there are relatively few effective alternatives to Tseng's FBF algorithm \eqref{eqj}-\eqref{eq3} for solving inclusions in the form of problem \eqref{A+B} \cite{Lions1979,Zhu-Marcotte-SIAM-1996}.
-Hence, Tseng scheme is the main model to follow and any significant improvement should be considered.
-In this paper, we assume that the single valued operator $A$ can be split as the sum of $A_1$ ($\beta$-cocoercive operator) and $A_2$ (monotone operator).
-Hence, problem \eqref{A+B} takes the following form:
+Recalling that an operator $A$ is non expansive if it is Lipschitz with constant $1$, and $A$ is said to be firmly nonexpansiveness if In order to relax the cocoercivity assumption, Tseng \cite{tseng} proposed a modification of the FB splitting method, known as the {\em forward-backward-forward} (FBF) splitting method, which usually requires the $L$-Lipschitz continuity assumption of $A$ and an additional forward step.
+The FBF splitting iteration is: This iteration converges weakly to a point in $\zer(A+B)$, if: \begin{description}\item[(i)] the operator $A$ is monotone and $L$-Lipschitz and $L$ is available by taking $\alpha_k\le 1/L$ for all $k\in\NN$ and $\liminf_{k\to\infty}\alpha_k>0$; or \item[(ii)] the operator $A$ is locally uniformly continuous on $\dom(B)$ and the function $x \mapsto \min_{w\in (A+B)x}\|w\|$ is locally bounded on $\dom(B)$ by choosing $\alpha_k$ to be the largest $\alpha\in\{\sigma,\sigma\theta, \sigma\theta^2,\ldots\}$ with $\sigma>0$ and $\theta,\delta\in]0,1[$ satisfying \end{description}It is worth noting that there are relatively few effective alternatives to Tseng's FBF algorithm \eqref{eqj}-\eqref{eq3} for solving inclusions in the form of problem \eqref{A+B} \cite{Lions1979,Zhu-Marcotte-SIAM-1996,pontus}.